jinyuan-jia/jinyuan-jia.github.io/_teaching/24Spring-SAR221.md

 - Location: **Keller Bldg 211**
 - Office Hours: **Jinyuan Jia: Wednesday  1:00 pm - 2:00 pm, E325 Westgate**

+## Course Materials
+- Recommended (not required):
+    - Mark Stamp: Information Security: Principles and Practice, Third Edition
+    - Charles Pfleeger, Shari Pfleeger, Jonathan Margulies : Security in Computing, Fifth Edition.

+- Required: Lab Access  -  Purchasing Cyrin Lab Access is required the first week of class (https://cyrin.atcorp.com/course/view.php?id=481)
+.
+Your instructor will advise you on the process which consists of creating a Cyrin account and paying for access via Debit or Credit card.
+The current access fee is $77.5 for all labs used in the course.

 ## Tentative Schedule (Subject to Change)